 Beginner’s Guide: How to Fail the Right Way (Seriously!)

 Dear Perfectionists, I’m sorry to have to be the one to tell you this, but failure is inevitable.
-Since it’s an unavoidable fact of life, you might as well learn how to get really good at it.
+So, you might as learn how to fail the right way.
 (Yes, I’m actually serious!)

 Click below to watch the video now!

 One of my favorite homework assignments to give clients is to “Fail on Purpose”.
 The first time I gave this assignment was to a girl who really wanted a job, but was putting off her applications because she was afraid she wouldn’t get hired.
 So I suggested that she go ahead and get the rejection out of the way by purposely blowing an interview.
 After she realized that I wasn’t kidding, we had a lot of fun dreaming up ways for her to fail spectacularly.

 Honestly, I didn’t expect her to go through with it.
 I thought just laughing about it would take the edge off of her fear.
 But that girl went and did it!
 She had me cracking up telling me all about the interview at her next session.
 Even funnier, she ended up getting the job!
 Let me tell you, her fear of failure was completely gone after that!
 Here are a couple of lessons I think we can all learn from this situation so that we can fail the right way too.